What’s The Best Method For Introducing My Puppy To A Leash And Collar?

 Implement leash training exercises, such as stop-start techniques, where you stop walking whenever your puppy pulls and start again when they come back to your side.
 Another technique is changing direction whenever your puppy starts to pull, redirecting their attention and teaching them to follow your lead.

 You can also use deterrents like treats to distract your puppy from pulling or treat them when they are walking calmly by your side.
 However, it's important to remember that every puppy is unique, and what works for one may not work for another.
-If you're experiencing persistent leash pulling issues, it may be helpful to seek professional help from a trainer or behaviorist.
+If you're experiencing persistent leash pulling issues, it may be helpful to seek professional help from a dog trainer or behaviorist.

 Staying Consistent and Patient